apolloakora/devops-wiki/cli/rclone.md

 y) Yes
 n) No
 y/n> y
-If your browser doesn't open automatically go to the following link: http://127.0.0.1:53682/auth Log in and authorize rclone for access
+If your browser doesn't open automatically go to the localhost link at port 53682 and url /auth Log in and authorize rclone for access
 Waiting for code...
 Got code